top of page

 Small Changes = Big Results

-The other day, our son Aubrey was in town, and he and I decided to go out for a run.
-We both are pretty serious runners; I've trained for and run a marathon, and try to do about twenty miles per week, and he has trained for and run several half marathons.
+A few weeks ago, our son Aubrey was in town, and he and I decided to go out for a run.
+We both are pretty serious runners; I've trained for and run a marathon, and usually do about twenty miles per week, and he has run several half marathons.

-I started running in college to try and grapple with extra pounds that stubbornly refused to depart my body.
+I started running in college, initially to try and deal with extra pounds that stubbornly refused to depart my body.
 It worked, and in the process I realized how much I loved running.
-I had not been an athletic child; I was neither fast nor agile, putting me at the end of the list of people seeking team mates.
+I had not been an athletic child; I was neither fast nor agile, putting me at the end of the list of people seeking teammates.
 So this new hobby was a surprise, and I've kept it going ever since.

 I went overboard on Google after that; surely there must be a better way to solve this pesky knee problem!
 Of course, there were all sorts of dire warnings about running on a knee that was not one hundred per cent.
 I started to do prescribed pre-running exercises that strengthened and stretched my quads (the big muscles in the thigh), and I wore a supportive elastic bandage during running.